Former Ngee Ann Polytechnic lecturer apologises for racist remarks he made to an interracial couple

 SINGAPORE: A former Ngee Ann Polytechnic (NP) lecturer on Friday (Jul 9) apologised for making racist remarks towards an interracial couple.

-Mr Tan Boon Lee's comments were captured in a video which went viral, leading his employer to suspend him.
+Mr Tan Boon Lee's comments were captured in a video that went viral, leading his employer to suspend him early last month before dismissing him.

-On Jun 17, an NP spokesperson told CNA that the polytechnic had officially charged him for serious breach of its staff Code of Conduct in light of the incident, and was in the process of terminating Tan's employment.

-Mr Tan's Facebook profile currently describes himself as "former senior lecturer" at NP.

 He added: "What happened that evening was out of character for me.
 I have been struggling with a personal matter which has caused me much grief and pain.
 Nevertheless, my personal problems are no excuse for my actions.